 If you want to communicate efficiently with Chinese tourists on social media you will have to communicate about the experience they could enjoy in your destination.
 If we take London for example, it would be tourist attractions such as the London Eye or Buckingham Palace.
 Other services and shopping amenities are additional and a plus for the Chinese tourists, who, as I said earlier like to spend abroad.

 #4 Don’t forget about basic tourists issues

 You may be tempted to talk on some Chinese social media platforms about some irrelevant issues such as a foreign celebrity being in town or a new book launch but don’t do it.
-Your business will be better off by posting relevant content related to Chinese tourists need such as leisure activities, weather, Chinese food/restaurant, a Chinese celebrity who already visited your store, hotel or restaurant for example, and so on.
+Your business will be better off by posting relevant content related to Chinese tourist’s needs such as leisure activities, weather, Chinese food/restaurant, a Chinese celebrity who already visited your store, hotel, or restaurant for example, and so on.

 Huang Lei and his wife were invited to spend their wedding anniversary in New Zealand by the local Tourism organisation.
 Their trip was shared on social media on Weibo (pictures, videos).
 Huang lei has over 20 million fans on his Weibo media account resulting in more than 710 000 Chinese social media users engaged in this content.